canonical/superset-k8s-operator/documentation/how-to/observe-superset-metrics.md

 juju relate superset-k8s admin/cos.loki
 juju relate superset-k8s admin/cos.prometheus
 ```
-Now we should have a working observability setup.
-You'll need the admin password and grafana application IP to login to the UI.
-Which you can retrieve as follows:
+At this point, your working observability setup is ready.
+To login to the User Interface (UI), you need the admin password and Grafana application IP.
+You can retrieve those as follows:
 ```bash
 juju run grafana/0 -m cos get-admin-password --wait 1m juju status